Pumpkin Spice Cheesecake

 Bake in a water bath and why we use one:

 Since cheesecakes are technically a custard, they require a water bath!
 A water bath is baking your dessert in a container filled with water.
 Fill your container until it is halfway up your cake pan.
-Since custards use egg proteins to solidify the bake, a water bath aids in even even cooking and coagulation of these egg proteins.
-This leads to silkier and smoother texture.
+Since custards use egg proteins to solidify the bake, a water bath aids in even even cooking and coagulation of these egg proteins which leads to silkier and smoother texture.

 A water bath also keeps the temperature at 212*F and cooks it using indirect heat.
 Indirect heat is much less harsh for the delicate custard and egg proteins.
 Slow and steady wins the race for egg proteins because the slower they coagulate, the better flavors they release.
 The moisture also helps give rise to the cheesecake and prevents the drying and cracking of the top.
 Test for doneness by giving the top of the cheesecake a delicate poke.
 It is done when the top of the cheesecake is firm but has a slight give and light bounce.
 Alternatively, you can temp to 150*F.